aureliowozhiak/scrapper-airflow-docker/README.md

     http://localhost:8080/
     ```

-2. Ensure that port 8080 is open in your EC2 instance's security group to allow internet access.
+2. Ensure that port 8080 is open.

-3. Replace `<your_ec2_ip>` with the actual IP address of your EC2 instance.

-4. User: admin & Password:admin
+3. User: admin & Password:admin

 Please keep in mind that this guide provides a basic setup for running Apache Airflow in a Docker container.
 In a production environment, consider security, scalability, and data persistence, such as using an external database for Apache Airflow and implementing additional configurations.